 If you have a long list of negative reviews right now, going through them might be a bit time-consuming.
 So just stick with the most recent ones.
 Responding to something that’s a year old won’t be as impactful.

 Every review website has rules and guidelines for what can and can’t be said in a review.
 But for the most part, these aren’t actively monitored and enforced.
 There might be a system that automatically flags and removes reviews with curse words, but that could be the extent of it.

 So it’s on you to flag negative reviews for removal.
-For example, reviews containing the following can be removed from Yelp:
+For example, you can get reviews removed from Yelp if they contain:

 - Promotional content

 - Threats, harassment, hate speech, and other inappropriate content

 But going through hundreds or potentially thousands of reviews manually can be a time-consuming process, especially if you don’t know what to look for.

 It’s much easier to just outsource this task to a reputation management company like WebiMax.
 They can handle negative review removal on your behalf, so you won’t have to do any heavy lifting on your own.